aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2023/aspose-slides-for-net-23-5-release-notes/_index.md

 ## AfterAnimationType enum, Effect.AfterAnimationType, and Effect.AfterAnimationColor have been added ##

-A new `AfterAnimationType` enum has been added.
+`AfterAnimationType`, a new enum, has been added.
 It represents the after animation type of an animation effect and can be used with `Effect.AfterAnimationType` and `Effect.AfterAnimationColor`:

 ``` csharp
 using (Presentation presentation = new Presentation("demo.pptx"))